lwoodson/bootstrap/README.md

 This will:

-* Carry out some basic bootstrapping such as removing the requirement of sudoers to have to provide a password
+* Carry out some basic bootstrapping such as removing the requirement of sudoers to have to provide a password, firewalling, ssh lockdown, ntp setup, etc...
 * Create the user tsmith
 * Make tsmith a sudoer
 * Generate a key pair for tsmith with appropriate permissions in their